-- Plan and commission regional activities that are integrated with mental health or alcohol and other drug services - Facilitate better links between discharge services and relevant primary mental health care services including general practice - Support an integrated whole of community approach to treatment and support for people with common mental disorders - Facilitate access to culturally appropriate, integrated services for Aboriginal people and communities - Partner and liaise with local Aboriginal people and Aboriginal Community Controlled Health Services and mainstream providers to plan, integrate and target local suicide prevention funding where possible - Engage people with lived experience where indicated - Address barriers to help seeking such as stigma and discrimination.
+- Plan and commission regional activities that are integrated with mental health or alcohol and other drug services. - Facilitate better links between discharge services and relevant primary mental health care services including general practice. - Support an integrated whole of community approach to treatment and support for people with common mental disorders. - Facilitate access to culturally appropriate, integrated services for Aboriginal people and communities. - Partner and liaise with local Aboriginal people and Aboriginal Community Controlled Health Services and mainstream providers to plan, integrate and target local suicide prevention funding where possible. - Engage people with lived experience where indicated.

-Country WA PHN will work locally to:
+Perth South PHN will work locally to:

-i.
-Improve the capacity and capability of routine community gateways into healthcare, especially general practitioners and PHN commissioned service providers, to recognise and respond to suicide risk and suicidality that is evidence-based, culturally appropriate, available when help is needed, and connected to services based on an individual's needs.
-This will include the development of aftercare for those who have attempted suicide, with active pathways to GP-connected care and psychosocial supports
+(i) Improve the capacity and capability of routine community gateways into healthcare, especially general practitioners and PHN commissioned providers, to recognise and respond to suicide risk and suicidality that is evidence-based, culturally appropriate, available when help is needed, and connected to services based on an individual's needs.
+This will include the development of aftercare for those who have attempted suicide, with active pathways to GP-connected care and psychosocial support; (ii) Identify high-risk groups within localities;

-- ii.
-Identify high-risk groups within localities - iii.
-Develop integrated community-based pathways into care.
+(iii) Develop integrated community-based pathways into care.

-Community based suicide prevention activities will be delivered by commissioned services across parts of Country WA PHN using an integrated and systems-based approach, in partnership with Local Health Networks (to be referred to as Health Service Providers herein) and other local organisations.
+Community based suicide prevention activities will be delivered by commissioned services across the Perth South PHN using an integrated and systems-based approach, in partnership with Local Health Networks (to be referred to as Health Service Providers herein) and other local organisations.
 Evidence-informed activities will focus on improving follow up support for those who have recently attempted suicide or clinically significant suicidal ideation, who present to primary or secondary care services.

-The Country WA PHN will lead the co-creation of agreements with general practice, regional health service providers, including state-based services, that detail aftercare to individuals who have attempted suicide, and ensure that there is clarity regarding the responsibility for provision of this care.
+The Perth South PHN will lead the co-creation of a agreements with general practice, regional health service providers, including state-based services, that details the follow-up care to individuals who have attempted suicide, to ensure that there is clarity regarding the responsibility for provision of this care.

-The Country WA PHN will also work with local communities to improve the integration of care, utilising the European Alliance Against Depression (EAAD) framework.
-The EAAD strategy is programmatic and comprises a four-part community-based intervention, focused on improving care and optimising treatment for individuals with depressive disorders and preventing suicidal behaviour.
-Key activities require engaging with General Practitioners and community allied health practitioners (e.g., psychologists in private practice), health service providers and relevant agencies (such as headspace), public relation activities that destigmatise depression and talking about suicide, facilitating co-operation with domain-relevant stakeholders, and developing support pathways for high-risk individuals and their relatives, including aftercare and postvention services.
+The Perth South PHN will also work with local communities to improve the integration of care utilising the Alliance Against Depression (AAD) framework.
+The AAD strategy is programmatic and comprises a four-part community-based intervention focused on improving care and optimising treatment for individuals with depressive disorders and preventing suicidal behaviour.
+Key activities require engaging with general practitioners and community allied health practitioners (e.g. psychologists in private practice), health service providers and relevant agencies (such as headspace), public relation activities that destigmatise depression and talking about suicide, facilitating co-operation with domain-relevant stakeholders, and developing support pathways for high-risk individuals and their relatives, including after-care and post-vention services.

-The activity will also strengthen joint regional planning and commissioning of suicide prevention activities that are integrated and linked to alcohol and other drug use, mental health and social and emotional wellbeing activities.
+The activity will also strengthen joint regional planning and commissioning of suicide prevention activities that are integrated and linked to alcohol and other drug use, mental health, and social and emotional wellbeing activities.
 This will help build the capability of local providers in suicide prevention.
-A community-based suicide prevention activity is being commissioned to support and provide service coordination for youth at risk of suicide with a focus on youth post self-harm.
-The activity being commissioned in Country PHN regions, identified through the Needs Analysis, will be housed within selected headspace centres, but operate independently of the headspace service.